gar-r/dns-split/README.md

 # dns-split

-This is a simple dns proxy service, capable of routing DNS queries to different DNS servers based on configuration.
+This is a simple dns proxy service, capable of routing DNS queries to two different DNS servers based on configuration.

-It is also able to call a custom defined script hook after DNS lookups, which is especially useful for split-dns tunneling setup with `openvpn` (for example: global protect protocol's `<include-split-tunneling-domain>`).
+## why?

+While `dns-split` could be used in itself as a local DNS server, the main intent of it is to use it with a split-tunneling vpn setup, for example global protect  `<include-split-tunneling-domain>`.

 ## install